SAP-samples/build-template-financial-asset-create-via-rfc/README.md

 The project represents an example how SAP Build can consume and invoke BAPIs and Remote Function Calls (RFC) to connect with SAP S/4HANA.

 Business users can request the creation of new Financial Assets using a dedicated mobile app developed in SAP Build Apps: once a request is submitted, a dedicated workflow - defined in SAP Build Process Automation - is triggered for further review and approval.
 To ensure a proper segregation of responsibilities, the list of reviewers is determined based on the Company Code specified in the request.
-Once a request is finalized and approved, the corresponding data are pushed to S/4HANA, the new Financial Asset is created in the system and the process completed.
+Once a request is finalized and approved, the corresponding data are pushed to SAP S/4HANA, the new Financial Asset is created in the system and the process completed.

 > [!Note]
   > - This usecase is developed using SAP Build Apps and SAP Build Process Automation services.
-  > - Records are finally created in an S/4HANA system; therefore its availability is required to enable the end-to-end scenario
+  > - Records are finally created in an SAP S/4HANA system; therefore its availability is required to enable the end-to-end scenario

 ### Key Features
 - Enables a lean governance process for new Financial Assets.